stephenmussel/redux-feedback-app/README.md

   git clone git@github.com:stephenmussel/redux-feedback-app.git
   ```

-Create your database in PostgreSQL and tables using the provided `data.sql` file.
-Start the server.
+Create your database and tables in PostgreSQL using the provided `data.sql` file.

 Install dependencies: